mishurov/linux_elan1200_touchpad/README.md

 The `mirror_elan1200.c` in the directory just mirrors input events from the input device created by hid-multitouch without any modifications.
 It's my previous attempt to filter hardware reports in userspace.

 #### Option three
-Use the kernel module.
-Technically it does the same as the userspace driver, the difference is in an API.
+Use the kernel module. (**BUGGY!
+Randonly stops working for some reason**) Technically it does the same as the userspace driver, the difference is in an API.
 Linux Kernel's API tends to change, I use Debian stable with backports, the only kernel I can test is that one from the distribution.
 The latest version I tested it with is 5.8.
 Installation is typical as for any other module.
 Timings can also be measured compiling the module with the command `make CFLAGS=-DMEASURE_TIME` and watching prints in `dmesg -w`.

 The directory also contains `dkms.conf` for installing and auto-recompiling during kernel updates.
 ```sh